OasisLMF/OasisPlatform/kubernetes/charts/README.md

 Create a new user by clicking 'Add user' to the right.

+### Groups

+Manage groups from here and then add them to each user in the `Manage / Users` page.

 ## Default settings

 The oasis-platform chart creates a default realm (keycloak security context) on the first deployment to manage all